ShahnurIslam/Shan-data-scientist-to-be/_posts/2017-10-17 G1 Climax Analysis.md

 <br/>

-Ok that seems to have worked and our **A_matches** data frame has now been updated with the results from Day 1.
+From the above this seems to have worked and our **A_matches** data frame has now been updated with the results from Day 1.
 Let's check if the **A_Block** data frame has been updated too.

 ```python